spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 ### Prepare your local hosts file

 In these `deploy.yml` files, you specify the actual endpoint names that determine the URLs under which your environment is reachable.
-For this to work locally, point your DNS names to your local development environment by adding host entries in your local `/etc/hosts` file.
+To work locally, point your DNS names to your local development environment by adding host entries in your local `/etc/hosts` file.

 {% info_block warningBox "Verification" %}